bazelbuild/continuous-integration/buildkite/README.md

 [Bazel Auto Sheriff](https://buildkite.com/bazel/bazel-auto-sheriff-face-with-cowboy-hat) is the pipeline to monitor Bazel CI build status and identify reasons for breakages.

-Based on a project's build result in main build (with Bazel@Release) and dowsntream build (with Bazel@HEAD), the Bazel Auto Sheriff does analyzing by the following principles:
+Based on a project's build result in main build (with Bazel@Release) and downstream build (with Bazel@HEAD), the Bazel Auto Sheriff does analyzing by the following principles:

 * Main Build: PASSED, Downstream build: PASSED